allthingsweb-dev/allthingsweb/README.md

 Before any Pull Request please make sure to:

-- `make fix` to apply the coding standards
+- `make fmt` to apply the coding standards
 - `make check` to check for issues

 > this is enforced in the CI